Single Stage, Two stage, or Variable Speed A/C Compressors?

 System Run Time

-Continuous and longer run times in the Variable Speed compressors increases your home comfort in two ways:
+Lower speed capacity allows for longer run times in the Variable Speed compressors allowing then to maintain your homes comfort in several ways:

 1. Reduced humidity – Longer running times means your system has more time to remove the humidity from the air.

-2. Even temperatures throughout your entire home – As the fan blows for longer periods of time, your home benefits from better air circulation and fewer hot/cold spots.
+2. Even temperatures throughout your entire home – As the fan blows slower but for longer periods of time, your home benefits from better air circulation and fewer hot/cold spots.

 3. Cleaner air – variable speed systems that include products like the Air Scrubber Plus® or UV germ eliminating lights are constantly recirculating and cleaning the air of microbial particles, bacteria and pollutants.